softqmisg/xyTable/README.md

-# xyTable
+# x-y Table
-xyTable with camera control
+x-y Table with camera control
 ## Desciption
-This is a x-y Table with two step motors and TCM2208 Diver.The Table follow a Maze path and stop to capture a picture from camera.
+- This is a x-y Table with two step motors and TCM2208 Diver.The Table follows a Maze path,It stops in the center of cells to capture a picture from the camera.
+- The camera is a USB ones.
-The firmware is based on arduino Due.
+- The firmware is based on arduino Due.
 The windows apllication was programmed in python and pyQt5.